dmx-systems/dmx-documentation/docs/devel.rst

 Modify the plugin and redeploy
 ==============================

-Once you've modified the plugin you have to build the plugin again (TODO: only required for back-end development).
+Once you've modified the plugin you have to build it again (TODO: only required for back-end development).
 Just like before in the plugin terminal:

 .. code-block:: bash